PAUL HRUSOVSKY

 ABOUT PAUL HRUSOVSKY

-Paul Hrusovsky received a BFA, MeD, and MFA from Ohio University, Athens, Ohio.
+Paul Hrusovsky received a BFA, MA, and MFA from Ohio University, Athens, Ohio.
 He continued his post-graduate work at Washington University, St.Louis.

-He showed locally at Somerhill and Tyndall Galleries as well as Craven Allen gallery here in Durham where he also was acting director for many years.
+He showed locally at Somerhill and Tyndall Galleries as well as Craven Allen Gallery, where he was gallery director for many years.

 He has also had shows at WCU at Cullowhee, UNC at Chapel Hill, and numerous locations throughout St. Louis, Missouri.